bean-mhm/realbloom/USAGE.md

 At the time of writing this, RealBloom provides 3 ways to do convolution.

- - **FFT (CPU)**: This method uses [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) and the [convolution theorem](https://en.wikipedia.org/wiki/Convolution_theorem) to perform convolution in a much shorter timespan.
+ - **FFT (CPU)**: This method uses the [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) and the [convolution theorem](https://en.wikipedia.org/wiki/Convolution_theorem) to perform convolution in a much shorter timespan.
 So far, this is the fastest implementation available, although there will be a GPU FFT method coming soon.

  - **Naive (CPU)**: This method uses the traditional algorithm for convolution, which is inefficient for large inputs.
 There's not really any point in using this unless for testing.